jplowri0/tweetSearch/README.md

+# tweetSearch
+## Important Note!
+This will no longer work now.
+Twitter is different now

+## About
 This will present preconfigured search terms in Twitter If there are tweets for that search.

 You can then allow for many, many twitter search real fast.